 At the end of a bitstream, add repeated inference of NNPF for creating pictures corresponding to input pictures (regardless of the purpose indicated by nnpfc_purpose except for picture rate upsampling) when there are multiple input pictures to which the NNPF applies: When an NNPF is active until the end of the bitstream and the current picture for which the NNPF is activated is the last picture in output order in the bitstream, the NNPF is applied up to but excluding a set of input pictures that would cause creation of any NNPF-generated picture after the last picture of the bitstream in output order.
 (JVET-AE0134 item 2)

 It was commented that it would be more correct to use the nnpfa_output_flag rather than the nnpfc_input_pic_output_flag in this modification.
-Revisit.